 Ways of Dealing With Negative Elderly Parents

 In other cases, it is healthier for the caregiver to assume a more hands-off role.
 Allowing someone else to take over certain aspects of a loved one’s daily care will help you safeguard your mental and physical health.
 This could be another family member, a paid in-home caregiver or a senior living facility.
-In this way, you can minimize exposure to your loved one’s negativity and ensure they are receiving the care they need.
+In this way, you can minimize exposure to your loved one’s negativity while ensuring they receive the care they need.